Melissa Joan Hart: Personal life

 On July 19, 2003, Hart married musician Mark Wilkerson, having met at the Kentucky Derby in May 2002.
-The preparations for the ceremony, which took place in Florence, Italy, were documented in a TV miniseries titled Tying the Knot, produced by Hart's production company Hartbreak Films and aired on ABC Family.
-Hart and Wilkerson have three sons, born in January 2006, March 2008, and September 2012.
+The preparations for the ceremony, which took place in Florence, Italy, were documented in a television miniseries titled Tying the Knot, produced by Hart's production company Hartbreak Films and aired on ABC Family.
+Hart and Wilkerson have three sons, Mason (born January 2006), Braydon (born March 2008), and Tucker (born September 2012).
 They lived in Westport, Connecticut, until 2019, when they moved to Lake Tahoe and then in 2020, they moved to Nashville.

-Hart and Wilkerson were featured in People magazine's April 7, 2008, issue, introducing Braydon, their second child.
+Hart and Wilkerson were featured in People magazine's April 7, 2008 issue, introducing their second child Braydon.
 Hart wrote a diary, including video entries, to document potty training her son, Mason, for Huggies Pull-Ups brand diapers.

 Hart and her family are Presbyterians.
 In an interview, she stated that they attend church every Sunday and pray every night and before every meal.

+Hart was near The Covenant School in Nashville when a mass shooting occurred there in March 2023 and helped escort some of the fleeing children to safety.
+She later recounted the experience on NewsNation and her social media accounts, while noting that she and her children were also in proximity to the Sandy Hook Elementary School shooting in 2012.

 Hart has expressed her support for some Republican candidates, such as voting for Bob Dole during the 1996 election.
 On November 5, 2012, the day before that year's Election Day, she tweeted that she was endorsing Mitt Romney for president.
 Hart has expressed support for increased gun control, marching in a Moms Demand Action demonstration in Brooklyn in May 2016.
 On August 16, 2016, in the run-up to that year's presidential election, she donated to Libertarian Party candidate Gary Johnson's campaign.
 On August 28, 2016, she joined Johnson's campaign as its Connecticut chairperson.
+On August 21, 2023, she marched with Moms Demand Action in Nashville.

+On October 17, 2021, she became the first celebrity to win the $1 million top prize for her charity, Youth Villages, on Celebrity Wheel of Fortune and the fourth overall million-dollar winner on Wheel of Fortune.